ForeverPhoenix21/PacMen-Exercise/README.md

 ## Description:

-<p> The PacMen Exercise demonstrates how to pull objects from arrays and the how to
-manipulate objects in the DOM</p> <br>

 <p> You can add PacMen to the screen by clicking the "Add Pacman" button.
 Set the Pacmen in motion by clicking the "Start Pacmen" button </p>

 ## Installation: